milanaryal/milanaryal.github.io/_posts/2010/2010-05-03-tips-for-getting-the-recognition-you-deserve.md

 ---
 layout: post
-title: Tips for getting the recognition you deserve
+title: "Tips for getting the recognition you deserve"
 date: 2010-05-03T23:05:36+05:45
 ---

 *Employees who receive regular recognition are more productive, rate higher on consumer satisfaction surveys, have increased co-worker engagement, have better safety records and are less likely to leave the organization*

+---

 Please, not another T-shirt!”
 “I resent the money that’s spent to purchase doodads.
 It could be spent much more wisely.”